Jake-Eshelman-Portfolio/Chat_GPT_Data_Scraping/README.md

 ## Overview
-This project uses OpenAI's API to generate responses using the gpt-3.5-turbo model and save the output to an Excel file.
+This project uses OpenAI's API to generate responses using a chatGPT model selected by the user,  and saves the output to an Excel file.
 It provides the user with a GUI to generate a prompt which it then sends to the OpenAI API, and writes the response to an Excel file in the data directory.
 ChatGPT can make mistakes, be sure to validate important info.

 The project was generated to assist with my personal research on topics, but I am currently working to customize it to be generalizable.
 Potentially useful topics to use it for:
 1. Identifying potential business partnership collaborators